stolostron/multicluster-observability-addon/demo/README.md

 **Note: user: `root` password: `secret`**

-There will be a pre-loaded dashboard called "MCOA" that will contain a view of the 3 signals regarding pods in the `openshift-console-operator` namespace.
+There will be a pre-loaded dashboard called "MCOA" that will contain a view of the 3 signals regarding pods in the `openshift-mcoa-demo-workload` namespace.